student-IH-labs-and-stuff/BER-DAFT-MAR21/Labs/SQLtoPython.md

 ## Deliverables

 - `main.ipynb` with your responses to each of the questions.
-- `outliers.csv` containing the outliers of the dataset.
+- `stackoverflow.csv` containing the 'cleaned' merged dataset.
+- visualisation inside `main.ipynb` or other tool, such as tableau /excel chart exported as png.

 ## Submission